 - Thrive Thursdays Walk-In Wellness Clinic (free clinic, accessible without an appointment)

 Please note, our clinic is not able to offer crisis or emergency services.

 At our core, we are a community clinic, committed to both our campus and our wider Okanagan community.
 Our clinic is open to:

 Eligibility and fees for each service are determined by a variety of factors.
 These will be discussed individually with each client or referral source.

-Housed within the Psychology Clinic, the Walk-In Wellness Clinic is a barrier-free mental health clinic, accessible without an appointment to all students, staff, faculty and community members at no cost.
+Housed within the Psychology Clinic, the Walk-In Wellness Clinic is a barrier-free mental health clinic, accessible without an appointment to all students, staff, faculty and community members at no cost on Tuesdays and Thursdays.

 Frequently Asked Questions

 An assessment appointment typically involves a client meeting with a clinician to complete a clinical interview and several evidence-based cognitive and/or emotional and personality tests.

 The information gathered from the series of tests, as well as the clinical interview and review of any accompanying documentation, will inform the clinician(s) in providing a diagnosis (as may be applicable), and to also help identify appropriate treatment recommendations for the client.

 Typically, there is an intake appointment, in which the clinician reviews the client’s history and reasons for seeking treatment.
 In addition, the client and his/her clinician establish treatment goals for what the client may aspire to achieve over the course of treatment/therapy, as well as a general timeline for reaching those goals.